emsesp/docs/docs/Configuring.md

     Be careful when picking a GPIO so it doesn't clash with the other used GPIOs (you can select CUSTOM board profile to view your current configuration).

-    EMS-ESP is connected to the low voltage bus of your heating and over-voltage can damage ems-esp and your heating.
-Do not power external equipment from the EMS-ESP board.
+    EMS-ESP is connected to the low voltage bus of your heating and any over-voltage can damage the EMS-ESP board and possible your heating devices.
+Never power external equipment from the EMS-ESP board directly.

     ESP32 development boards vary in their available pin configuration.
 Typically you can't use 1, 6-11, 12, 14, 15, 20, 24, 28-31 and 40+.
 See these links [here](https://diyprojects.io/esp32-how-to-use-gpio-digital-io-arduino-code/#.YFpVEq9KhjG) and [here](https://nodemcu.readthedocs.io/en/dev-esp32/modules/gpio/).